Angus & Julia Stone: 2007–2009: A Book Like This

 During their time in London, Healy helped Angus & Julia Stone with material which later become a part of their debut album, A Book Like This.
 With a producer to guide them, the siblings sat on Healy's lounge-room floor, continuing to record songs, using vintage guitars and microphones.
 The rest of the tracks were recorded in their mother's lounge room back in Newport with Pritchett.
 2007 commenced with the duo playing at January's Big Day Out.

-Their single, "Paper Aeroplane", was listed at No. 43 on the Triple J Hottest 100, 2006.
+Their single "Paper Aeroplane" was listed at No. 43 on the Triple J Hottest 100, 2006.
 In February 2007 they played their first national Australian tour, which sold out.
-In the same month, Chocolates and Cigarettes and Heart Full of Wine, were double-packed and released in Australia and the UK.
-The double EP reached No. 12 on the UK iTunes and their single, "Private Lawns", was named Single of the Week on BBC Radio 2.
+In the same month, Chocolates and Cigarettes and Heart Full of Wine were double-packed and released in Australia and the UK.
+The double EP reached No. 12 on the UK iTunes, and their single "Private Lawns" was named Single of the Week on BBC Radio 2.
 It received a positive review from The Evening Standard, which called it "[t]heir finest track[;] its cheeky toe-taping rhythm [is] impossible to resist".

 In late March that year, the group signed with the William Morris Agency as their US agent.
-In May they played at The Great Escape Festival in Brighton, The Evening Standard reported, "Potentially chart-bound tracks were in far greater supply when Angus and Julia Stone took to the stage".
-In August they released "The Beast" which in the top 40 of the ARIA Singles Chart.
+In May they played at The Great Escape Festival in Brighton.
+The Evening Standard reported, "Potentially chart-bound tracks were in far greater supply when Angus and Julia Stone took to the stage".
+In August they released "The Beast", which reached the top 40 of the ARIA Singles Chart.
 On 8 September the group followed with their debut studio album, A Book Like This, which peaked at No. 6 on the ARIA Albums Chart.
 By 2008 it was certified platinum by ARIA for shipment of 70,000 units.
 The group spent the rest of 2007 dividing their time between Australia and the UK.
 They toured around Australia and gigged extensively in the UK, Ireland and Scotland including support slots with The Magic Numbers and a winning display at the Latitude Festival.